You're Entitled To Be Wrong

 It’s been over a month since MAGA Influencer Charlie Kirk was killed.
 So I thought maybe I can add my thoughts regarding the mainstream news media’s troubling coverage of his death (specifically legacy/traditional media) without being swamped by goal post-moving snowflakes, mouth breathers, and bootlickers.

 As most of us know, Charlie Kirk, far-right activist and founder of the organization Turning Point USA, was shot and killed by a lone sniper on September 10, 2025.
 He was speaking at an event on the Utah Valley University campus in Urem, Utah).
-Prior to Kirk’s death he had been described as a political activist, agitator, white supremacist, racist, cultural flamethrower, misogynist, eugenicist, etc. He said many racist, demeaning, and inflammatory things about anyone who was not a white heterosexual male.
-(Note: Below this post are articles that have compiled a list of Kirk’s quotes and commentary).
+Prior to Kirk’s death he had been described as a political activist, agitator, white supremacist, racist, cultural flamethrower, misogynist, eugenicist, etc. He had said many racist, demeaning, and inflammatory things about anyone who was not a white heterosexual male.
+(Note: Below this post are articles and videos that have compiled a list of Kirk’s quotes and commentary).

 As expected, the Trump Administration’s response to the shooting – or to anything – was “let’s erase stuff that could make us look bad!”
 A day after Charlie Kirk’s death and when we learned more about the shooter (American white male, business owner dad, social worker mom, police chief uncle, alleged far right viewpoints), the Department of Justice deleted a June 2024 study showing that most domestic terror attacks come from the far right.
 To quote the article regarding the Administration’s censorship: “Critics say this erases key data and fuels partisan spin blaming the left for violence.
 Experts warn this move could escalate tensions.”
 Guess you can’t have the pesky truth around when you are all about alternative facts.